dhelonious/BuildSystemTerminal/README.md

 ## Requirements

 This package requires `tee`, which is a default Unix command.
 A port for Windows can be found [here](http://gnuwin32.sourceforge.net/packages/coreutils.htm).
 Don't forget to add the executable path (default `C:\Program Files (x86)\GnuWin32\bin`) to your Windows environment variable `Path`.
+Alternatively you can specify the path for tee in the package user settings.

 ## Example